 You probably already know what our recommendation will be (we’re admittedly a little biased)!
 While enzymes are naturally occurring and break down waste quickly, they cannot fully remove pet stains or odors.
 Only bacteria can do this, and because effective bacteria already produce high-quality enzymes, we have to give bacteria the crown.
 Not only will bacteria fully break down your pet’s poop or pee stain, but they’ll entirely remove the odors as well!

 comes in.
 This product uses both bacteria and enzymes, and the two work together to completely eliminate stains and odors.
 As long as this product has a wet environment and a food supply (i.e., the stain itself), then the bacteria will continue to multiply until the stain and odor is gone.
 Moreover, this product is completely safe.
 It contains no harsh chemicals and will not damage skin.
 With Pet Odor and Stain Eliminator, you’re putting both bacteria and enzymes to work on your pet’s stain!

 Although enzymes and bacteria are similar on the surface, they ultimately have drastically different results when it comes to removing pet stains and odors.
 We hope this article has helped you to understand the differences between these two options and make a more informed decision about which is best for you.
-If you have any further questions, concerns, or general comments, please reach out to us email@example.com!
+If you have any further questions, concerns, or general comments, please reach out to us at email@example.com!
 We’re always more than happy to assist you!